 Any employee who breaches this policy will face disciplinary action, which could result in dismissal for misconduct or gross misconduct.

 7.2.
-Individuals and organisations working on our behalf
+Individuals and organizations working on our behalf

 We will provide training to all of our employees on this policy.
 This will include training on how to identify modern slavery practices and the particular parts of our business and supply chains which are subject to a greater risk of modern slavery practices.
 This training will also form part of the induction process for all individuals who work for us.